JohannaPri/Adventure-Planner-Exjob/README.md

 ## 👩‍💻 Created By

-**This project was developed by Your Name.
+**This project was developed by Johanna Prinz.
 Feel free to connect with me on GitHub or LinkedIn!**

 [![LinkdIn](https://img.shields.io/badge/Johanna%20Prinz-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/johanna-prinz-246b45165/)